 “Cosmetic” surgeons do not have any formal surgical training or have the qualifications to conduct the procedure.

 At Re., you will only be seen by a Plastic Surgeon for surgical procedures.

 There are always cheaper options.

-And, while there are even cheaper options overseas, we have fixed enough botched holiday makeovers to know, when it comes to something as important as your body, you can often see where the savings went.
+And, while there are even cheaper options overseas, we have fixed enough botched holiday body lifts to know, when it comes to something as important as your body, you can often see where the savings went.

 There are cheaper options for your surgery, overseas and around Australia.

 Some people will talk as if you can combine a surgery with a holiday.
 We urge you to seriously consider the implications and your needs after a surgery.